-House Bill 7069 also authorizes charter schools and charter management organizations to provide competency-based teacher certification programs, and requires all teacher preparation programs to include scientifically researched and evidence-based reading instructional strategies.
+House Bill 7069 authorizes charter schools and charter management organizations to provide competency-based teacher certification programs, and requires all teacher preparation programs to include scientifically researched and evidence-based reading instructional strategies.
 Schools must ensure that kindergarten through third-grade students with substantial reading deficiencies have an Individualized Education Plan or an individualized progress monitoring plan, and must provide, for those who are retained in grade three due to a reading deficiency, at least 90 minutes daily of uninterrupted, evidence-based, explicit, systematic, and multisensory reading instruction.
 The bill eliminates the requirement that each school district adopt a digital classroom plan.

-House Bill 7069 appropriates \$413.9 million in general funds to finance its various provisions.
-This amount includes \$233.9 million for the Best and Brightest Teacher Scholarship and Principal Scholarship programs (the Best and Brightest Teacher Scholarship Program received \$49 million in 2016-17), while \$30 million supports the Gardiner Scholarship Program.
-Another \$10 million (plus \$5 million in one-time monies) funds provisions in the bill relating to statewide student assessments, while the remaining \$140 million is designated to implement the remaining bill provisions including Schools of Hope and the related loan program.
+House Bill 7069 appropriates \$413.9 million in general funds to finance the various provisions. \$233.9 million is directed to the Best and Brightest Teacher Scholarship and Principal Scholarship programs (the Best and Brightest Teacher Scholarship Program received \$49 million in 2016-17), while \$30 million is provided for the Gardiner Scholarship Program.
+Provisions in the bill relating to statewide student assessments are funded with \$10 million (plus \$5 million in non-recurring funds), while the remaining \$140 million is designated to implement the remaining bill provisions including Schools of Hope and the related loan program.

-Legislators approved Senate Bill 436, the Florida Student and School Personnel Religious Liberties Act.
+To protect students and school personnel from discrimination based on their religious beliefs and expression, legislators approved Senate Bill 436, the Florida Student and School Personnel Religious Liberties Act.
 The act prohibits school districts from discriminating against students, parents or school personnel based on their religious viewpoints and specifies that students may express their religious beliefs in coursework and assignments.
 School districts must provide religious groups with access to school facilities in the same manner as provided to secular groups.

 House Bill 989 requires each school board to maintain an online list of current instructional materials by grade level and permits a resident of the county in which a school board is located to object to the use of any specific materials.
 A school board must conduct a public hearing in response to an objection to an adopted instructional material and allow the resident to offer evidence that it contains inappropriate or prohibited content.
 In addition, the bill eliminates the requirement that a school district use at least 50 percent of its state instructional material allocation to purchase electronic materials.